The Infinite Banking Concept® – in Plain Language

 As a result, the various benefits of whole life insurance as a powerful financial tool can then be obtained sooner.

 With that in mind, the commonly known benefits to utilizing the cash value in a whole life insurance policy from a mutual company that practices non-direct recognition are gains derived from a guaranteed rate of return plus additional gains from tax free dividends and non-guaranteed appreciation within the policy.

-In addition, loans can be taken with minimal interest charged and no penalties at any time (in favorable policies) AND regardless of loans the policy will continue to grow on the full cash value in a properly structured self banking policy.
+In addition, loans can be taken with minimal interest charged and no penalties at any time (in favorable policies) AND regardless of loans, the policy will continue to grow via compound interest on the full cash value in a properly structured self banking policy.

 I. Tax Benefits

 - Guaranteed Tax Free Death Benefit

 - Tax Free Policy Loans

 Moreover, the various benefits of mutual whole life insurance, funded with paid up additions, offers what can be described the ideal personal banking vehicle that offers:

 Your money in your policy is available to you above any one else.
 It is your money and the company must allow you to use your money in the policy in the form of loans or withdrawals.
 You do not have to qualify in order to take out a loan.

 Since the money in your cash account earns interest, EVEN if you have an outstanding policy loan, your money earns continuous compound interest.